johnalison/HLTBTagging/nTuples/README.md

 )
 process.FULLOutput = cms.EndPath(process.hltOutputFULL)
 ```

+__Important:__ check if MINIAOD or AOD will be used and set `dataFormat` for VID ID tools accordingly!

 #### Changing from AOD to MiniAOD (or vice versa)
 * Change `dataFormat = DataFormat.AOD` to `dataFormat = DataFormat.MiniAOD` in the python config